 Median = 85 because it is the middle number of this data set.

-Many people remain confused about the concept of mean and median.
-However, there is a clear difference between these two terms.
-Mean is average value of a data set, while median is the central numeric value of a data set.
+Mean and median are measures that help to interpret a collection of data from a single source.
+Although many people remain confused about these two concepts, there is a clear difference between mean and media.
+Mean is the average value of a data set while median is the central numeric value of a data set.